Editor in Chief

 Paula Whyman’s new book, Mad Land: Rediscovering the Wild, One Field at a Time, is forthcoming from Timber Press.
-She is the author of You May See a Stranger, a linked story collection that won praise from The New Yorker and a starred review in Publishers Weekly, and the Towson Prize for Literature.
-Paula’s writing has appeared in McSweeney’s Quarterly, Ploughshares, VQR, and The Washington Post, and on NPR’s All Things Considered.
-Paula teaches in writers-in-schools programs through the Pen/Faulkner Foundation in Washington, DC and The Hudson Review in Harlem and the Bronx, New York.
-She is a fellow of The MacDowell Colony, Yaddo, and The Studios of Key West, and Vice President of The MacDowell Colony Fellows Executive Committee.
-A music theater piece based on a story from her book is in development with composer Scott Wheeler.
+She is the author of You May See a Stranger, a linked story collection that won praise from The New Yorker, a starred review in Publishers Weekly, and the Towson Prize for Literature.
+Paula’s writing has appeared in McSweeney’s Quarterly, Ploughshares, VQR, The Hudson Review, The Washington Post, and on NPR.
+Paula has taught in writers-in-schools programs through the Pen/Faulkner Foundation in Washington, DC and The Hudson Review in Harlem and the Bronx, New York.
+She is a fellow of MacDowell, Yaddo, VCCA, and The Studios of Key West, and Vice President of the MacDowell Fellows Executive Committee.
+She was recently awarded a 2022 Creativity Grant by the Maryland State Arts Council to support work on Mad Land.
 Before earning her MFA, Paula edited books for the American Psychological Association on topics ranging from the study of personality to PTSD among refugees.

 Karen E. Bender is the author of the story collection Refund, which was a Finalist for the National Book Award in Fiction in 2015 and shortlisted for the Frank O’Connor International Short Story Prize.
 She is also the author of the novels A Town of Empty Rooms and Like Normal People.
 Her fiction has appeared in magazines including The New Yorker, Granta, Ploughshares, Guernica, The Harvard Review, and Zoetrope and has been reprinted in Best American Short Stories, Best American Mystery Stories, and New Stories from the South; she has also won two Pushcart prizes.
 She is Distinguished Visiting Professor of Creative Writing at Hollins University.